necheffa/hermes/README.md

 ### Executing Tests

-Hermes requires Ginkgo for testing but tests can be executed with `go test` from the root of the repo.
+Hermes requires Ginkgo for testing.
+The `test` target in the Makefile is the recommended way to execute the test suite.
-Although, it is recommended to use `ginkgo` explicitly rather than `go test` for test execution.
+This will also display coverage metrics automatically.

 ## Licensing